zshawdev/bachgle/README.md

 Bachgle ("Bach" + "beagle") is a web app created as part of the beagle-themed BeagleHacks hackathon—it allows one to hear Bach’s two-part inventions performed *a cappella* by beagles!

+*Make sure to unmute the video below to here Bachgle in action!*

 https://user-images.githubusercontent.com/82951334/196015154-acdec0a8-0009-4ff5-922d-da9f2df82d92.mov

 Bachgle is built primarily with React & the Tone.js Web Audio framework.